Understanding gum recession and the treatments

 It is a process where the gum tissue (the gum line) surrounding the teeth starts to pull back away from its original position, resulting in exposing more of the tooth structure.
 In some severe cases, the roots of the tooth are exposed, causing sensitivity to the exposed tooth.

 In gum disease, there are pockets of space formed in between our teeth and the gum line, allowing food to get trapped and bacteria to build up.
-If routine dental hygiene is not well maintained or left untreated, the gums will get inflamed, the bone resorption and gum recession occurs and eventually lead to tooth loss.
+If routine dental hygiene is not well maintained or left untreated, the gums will get inflamed, the bone resorption and gum recession occur, and eventually lead to tooth loss.

 Symptoms of gum recession